-On a regular South London street, in a terraced house in East Dulwich you’ll find the House of Dreams, a colourful museum filled with sculpture, poetry, text and art.
-A lifelong project of the artist and designer Stephen Wright, the museum started taking shape back in 1998 and what started out as something pretty tame, soon manifested into an immersive body of work; visiting now you’ll be hard pressed to find an empty section of wall inside the house, even the garden has been transformed.
+On a regular South London street, in a terraced house in East Dulwich, you’ll find the House of Dreams, a colorful museum filled with sculpture, poetry, text, and art.
+The lifelong project started by artist and designer Stephen Wright began to take shape back in 1998, beginning as a pretty small expression of creativity but has since manifested into an immersive body of work.
+Visiting now you’ll be hard-pressed to find an empty section of wall inside the house, even the garden has been transformed.

 Yoga posters and statues |

-My favourite part aside from the Bollywood posters and trinkets from India are the detailed mosaics outside, you notice them as soon as you arrive, pathways have been transformed into colourful faces and patterns, and walls are studded with slogans, pondering life.
+My favorite part of the museum—aside from the Bollywood posters and trinkets from India—are the detailed mosaics outside, you notice them as soon as you arrive, pathways have been transformed into colorful faces and patterns, and walls are studded with slogans.

 One of the colourful mosaic pathways |